 Salaries and Work Environment

-Most ophthalmic practices hire both full- and part-time positions, and allow a significant degree of flexibility in work schedules.
-This is an important benefit for working parents, those pursuing higher education, etc.
+Most ophthalmic practices hire both full- and part-time positions and allow a significant degree of flexibility in work schedules.
+This is an important benefit of working parents, those pursuing higher education, etc.

 There are many education opportunities available to ophthalmic assistants.
 The options range from computer-based learning programs to home study courses, regional class sessions, and continuing education conferences.